VeronicaCPerez/simple_coding_guide_stata/README.md

 #### 6. Give explicit name to your variables and add labels
 #### 7. Whenever you create a variable, that's not obvious what it is, please describe the process.

 For example, if you're creating a variabl called `age_std` that is the standardized age, say it in the code and add in the label which is the original variable.
+(This is a simplified example, sometimes transformations are more complicated)

 #### 8. follow the same pattern for your variable names